ansys/pyturbowizard/README.md

 ## **Getting Started**
 ### **Fluent Installation**
-**The script has been developed for Ansys Fluent versions 2023R2 and latter versions**
+The script has been developed for Ansys Fluent versions 2024R1 and latter versions.
+It can also be used running the Ansys GPU Solver (use '-gpu' flag in launching options), but not all features will be supported, though!

 ### **PyFluent Installation**

 Required libraries: